|On this page…|

 To refine your model:

 If you are using a different data set than the one you used to estimate the model, drag the correct data set into the Working Data area.
-For more information about specifying estimation data, see Specify Estimation and Validation Data in the GUI.
+For more information about specifying estimation data, see Specify Estimation and Validation Data in the App.